Table of Contents

 Aquasana Rhino Whole House Water Filter System – Best Whole House Filter

 The Aquasana Rhino filters water for the whole home, including your showers, kitchen appliances, and faucets.
-Being a whole house water filter, it’s a fantastic option if you’re looking to improve water quality for washing and cleaning, and not just for drinking.
+Being a whole house filter, it’s a fantastic option if you’re looking to improve your water for washing and cleaning, and not just for drinking.

 A great feature of the Aquasana Rhino is its NSF certified ability to remove 97% of chlorine, and can also reduce pesticides and herbicides, which means you can drink, shower in, and wash your clothes in virtually chemical-free filtered water.
 Additionally, the Rhino filter removes contaminants like rust, silt, sediment, water-soluble metals, and industrial solvents.

-If you’re looking for a filter with a good lifespan, you’ll love that the Aquasana Rhino lasts for a full 10 years, or 1 million gallons, before you need to buy replacement filters.
-You pay for this privilege, though – the Rhino is one of the most expensive filtration options, like many whole house water filters.
+If you’re looking for a filter with a good filter life, you’ll love that the Aquasana Rhino lasts for a full 10 years, or 1 million gallons, before you need to buy replacement filters.
+You pay for this privilege, though – the Rhino is one of the most expensive filtration options, like many whole house filtering options.